-Mothballs are made from paradichlorobenzene and can cause all kinds of health problems including damage to liver and kidneys.
-They’re especially hazardous to children if swallowed–and they don’t smell all that good either.
+Mothballs are very effective at keeping moths at bay but they are made from paradichlorobenzene which can cause all kinds of health problems including damage to liver and kidneys.
+They’re especially hazardous to children and pets if swallowed–and to top things off, they STINK to high heaven!

 - Cinnamon sticks